-Of course I could upload every single one to my site but that wouldn't leave room for much of our other work and this is a quick and easy solution.
-Not only that but it serves as a great inspiration bank when I've got a creative block or if I'm looking to see if there have been any infographics of the same subject I'm working on to inspire me (take a look here if you're after a free infographic builder option).
+Of course I could upload every single one to my site but that wouldn't leave room for much of our other work.
+Not only is this a quick and easy solution, but it serves as a great inspiration bank when I've got a creative block.

 What would the world be without a little competition?
-There's nothing like some fresh blood to keep you on your toes, and however long you've been doing the job, there's always something new you can learn, whether it's a new approach or a new technique or even a new shortcut in the design software you weren't aware of.
+There's nothing like some fresh blood to keep you on your toes.
+However long you've been doing the job, there's always something new you can learn, whether it's a new approach or a new technique or even a design software (opens in new tab) shortcut you weren't aware of.